Turkey briefly restricts internet after release of IS video

 Turkey restricted access to social media websites for several hours after the Islamic State group released a video purportedly showing two Turkish soldiers being burned alive, as Turkish warplanes on Friday pounded the extremist-held town in Syria near where the soldiers are believed to have gone missing.

 IS released the video late Thursday, which purports to show the killing of two soldiers captured near the northern Syrian town of al-Bab last month.
-Turkish officials have not commented on the video.
 Syrian activists said the soldiers went missing in the area of al-Dana, northwest of al-Bab, in late November.

+Turkish Defense Minister Fikri Isik would not confirm the authenticity of the video.

+"Up to now, we have information that three of our soldiers are in the hands of Daesh," Isik said, using an Arabic acronym for the IS group.
+"All other statements are not (based on) information that has not been confirmed."

 Turkey Blocks, an internet monitoring website, said it had detected the "throttling of Twitter and YouTube," affecting many users in Turkey.
 Turkey frequently restricts access to social media websites to prevent the spread of graphic images and other material authorities say would harm public order or security.
 The websites appeared to be back to normal on Friday.